amala2895/galaxy-zoo/README.md

 After this layer the 37 answer probabilities are normalized question wise.
 This is done to make the sum of probabilities approximate 1 for answers of each question.

 # Our Approach

+We used a baseline model on the original data without augmentation and Transformations like cropping and resizing.
+The model had 3 convolution layers and 2 dense layers. (baselinemodel.py)

 Based on our two approches the model and its run changes as follows-

 **Approach 1**